sayzlim/sayzlim.github.io/source/_posts/2014-07-26-organize-keyboard-maestro-macros.md

 [235057]: http://images.sayzlim.net/2014/07/keyboard_maestro_by_name.jpg "Keyboard Maestro: Trigger Macro by Name"

 Run these macros with an `Trigger Macro by Name` action.
 Create a new global macro and assign a hot key for it.
-You can then call up the list of available macros anytime, and run one of them by pressing `Command` + `[Number]` or by typing the macro name as query.
+You can then call up the list of available macros anytime, and run one of them by pressing `Command-[Number]` or by typing the macro name as query.

 #### Global Hot Keys